poseidon-framework/poseidon-framework.github.io/trident.md

 - Each package title is surrounded by `*`: `*package*`.
 That means if you want all individuals of the Poseidon package `2019_Jeong_InnerEurasia` in the output package you would add `*2019_Jeong_InnerEurasia*` to the query.
 - Groups/populations are not specially marked: `group`.
 So to get all individuals of the group `Swiss_Roman_period`, you would simply add `Swiss_Roman_period`.
 - Individuals/samples are surrounded by `<` and `>`: `<individual>`. `ALA026` therefore becomes `<ALA026>`.
 A second way to denote individuals is with the more verbose and specific syntax `<package:group:individual>`.
 Such defined individuals take precedence over differently defined ones (so: directly with `<individual>` or as a subset of `*package*` or `group`).
 This allows to resolve duplication issues precisely -- at least in cases where the duplicated individuals differ in source package or primary group.
-- Package versions can be appended to package names, such as `*package-1.2.3*`, or `<package-1.2.3:group:individual>`.
+- Package versions can be appended to package names, such as `*package-1.2.3*`.
+- This also works with the verbose individual syntax: `<package-1.2.3:group:individual>`.

-In the `--forgeFile` each line is treated as a separate forgeString, empty lines are ignored and `#`s start comments.
+In the `--forgeFile` each line is treated as a separate forgeString, empty lines are ignored and `#` symbols start comments.
 So this is a valid example of a forgeFile:

 ```
 # Packages